cdesouza02/Lab-Notebook/Weekly Tasks/Fall_2024 Agenda.md

 	- **what does a recovery in coral look like?**
 - [ ] order more qubit tubes
 	- new standards are reading 76 & 6638, used to be half of both
+		- read the box how to interpert what the standards say
 	- old standards are not reading in qubit
+		- maybe use the other qubit machine
 - [ ] read review paper for lab meeting
 - [ ] consolidate SACNAS experience
 - [x] concur receipt upload (check in about colombia)
 	- **speed types? for both col and phx**
 	- made up expense reports (reciepts for phx) and (per diem for COL)
-- [ ]  talk to gabby about asking when her honors project is actually due, ask ali or rae
-	- if due in december sign up for a lab meeting to practice presentation
  - [x] email Allison Lewis from Lajuenesse lab (her email is on slack)
  - [ ] USA scientific well makers?
+	 - check in post pcr rooms and ask julia
-- [ ] samples missing from 2019 ask brooke (PAST, SSID, MCAV, PSTR should have data for all time points)
+- [ ] samples missing from 2019 ask brooke (PAST, SSID, MCAV, PSTR should have data for all time points) look through 2019 datasheets
 	- T1_24 (tag) MCAV
 	- 2019 T3_70_PSTR